Babban Zaki

-Babban Zaki also known as Jan Rano was a Sultan of Kano who reigned from 1768-1776.
+Babban Zaki also known as Jan Rano was a Sultan of Kano who reigned from 1768 to 1776.
 One of the most significant rulers of the House of Kutumbi, he solved the puzzle of Kano's complex structure and provided the blueprint for its successful administration which would survive even after the fall of the Kutumbawa.
 Through the utilization of force and espionage, he created order out of chaos by pitting government officials against each other and disrupting communication channels between chiefs in the State to avoid organized revolts.
 He was also the first King to arm the Kano royal guard with muskets.